 Get your hair cut with layers to give it the illusion of more volume.
-This will allow you to style it most ways you want.
-It does not matter if your hair is long or short, this look will work in any length.
+This will allow you to style it in most of the ways you want.
+It does not matter if your hair is long or short, this look will work on any length.
 The hairdresser can simply adjust the lengths of the layers.
 This will make long hairstyles for thin hair look fuller even if your hair is very fine.

 Cut a Bob